cbio3lab/SAR_RECOMBINANT_HDPs/LIP_PROFILES/README.md

 ![image](https://raw.githubusercontent.com/cbio3lab/SAR_RECOMBINANT_HDPs/main/PICTURES/eq1.png)

 **Eq.
 1** applies to any peptide composed of N amino acids, where **$\lambda$** stands for the fraction of solvent-exposed surface area (SASA) of the amino acid, including the backbone (bb), side-chain (sc), and capping groups (cg) according to the local structural environment of the HDP domain.
 For our purposes, the SASA was determined using NACCESS program.
-The   factor accounts for a correction due to the burial of the side chain of hydrophobic residues (Ala, Leu, Ile, Val, Pro, Phe, Trp, Met, and Tyr) from water to a lipophilic environment.
+The **$\beta$** factor accounts for a correction due to the burial of the side chain of hydrophobic residues (Ala, Leu, Ile, Val, Pro, Phe, Trp, Met, and Tyr) from water to a lipophilic environment.
 This contribution has been estimated to be 0.023 kcal mol<sup>-1</sup>Å<sup>-2</sup> according to the studies reported by Moon and Fleming for the transfer of nonpolar side chains from water into a lipid bilayer (https://www.pnas.org/doi/full/10.1073/pnas.1103979108).
 Therefore, the **$\beta$** term had been estimated from the fraction of the buried side chain concerning the fully buried side chain.

 In this version of the calculation of context-dependent lipophilicity of amino acids, two correction factors were introduced: